CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 A classic white soup tureen is one of those understated hero pieces that instantly makes a table feel special.
 Keep it displayed on a sideboard with flowers or greenery tucked inside.
 It has that European farmhouse charm.
 Or of course, it works great as a serving dish for so many things: soups, sides or a punch that can be spiked or enjoyed spirit free!

 Finish the setting with linen napkins and silver napkin rings.
 Fold the napkins simply and let the metal catch the candlelight.
 That small touch of silver creates a glow that feels intimate and welcoming.
-I think these silver snaffle inspired rings are so adorable!
+These silver snaffle inspired rings are so adorable!

 3. The Cozy Corners